k8ssandra/k8ssandra/contrib/upgrade-cass-operator.md

 **TODO:** Create doc on how to release new version and link to it.

 # k8ssandra
-Several chart updates are needed as well as `go.mod`.
+Several chart updates are needed as well as a Go module dependency update.

 ## cass-operator chart
 Update the templates in the cass-operator chart [here](https://github.com/k8ssandra/k8ssandra/tree/main/charts/cass-operator).